unoplatform/workshops/simple-calc/modules/Resources/CSharp/Figma/Import-UI-from-Figma.md

 [!include[Setting up Figma Plugin](../../../Import-UI-from-Figma/Intro.md)]

+2. Run the plugin by right-clicking on the design and selecting "Plugins" > Uno Platform (Figma to C# or XAML).

-2. Open the Export tab, select C#, then click Refresh (the circled arrow button on the bottom).
+7. Once the plugin is running, select the "Export" tab, and choose "C#" as your export language, then click "Refresh" (the circular arrow button at the bottom).

 ![Figma menu plugin](../../../../art/figma-plugin-export-csharp.png)

-3. Select all contents starting from the line following `this` and ending at the semicolon (;).
+8. Select all the code starting from the line following `this` and ending at the semicolon (;).

 ![Figma Export](../../../../art/figma-export-csharp.png)

+9. Copy the selected code to your clipboard (CTRL+C on Windows).

 <details>
     <summary><i>MainPage.cs</i> code contents (collapsed for brevity)</summary>